why Gold Fields Limited [GFI] is a Good Choice for Investors After New Price Target of $12.91

 How has GFI stock performed recently?

-Gold Fields Limited [GFI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.65.
-With this latest performance, GFI shares gained by 0.99% in over the last four-week period, additionally sinking by -4.97% over the last 6 months – not to mention a drop of -26.44% in the past year of trading.
+Gold Fields Limited [GFI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.27.
+With this latest performance, GFI shares gained by 10.34% in over the last four-week period, additionally plugging by 5.25% over the last 6 months – not to mention a drop of -23.46% in the past year of trading.

 Gold Fields Limited [GFI]: Deeper insight into the fundamentals